openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

 Running the application with the `-h` option yields the following usage message:

 ```
-usage: colorization_demo.py [-h] -m MODEL [-d DEVICE] -i INPUT [--loop]
-                            [-o OUTPUT] [-limit OUTPUT_LIMIT]
-                            [--no_show] [-v] [-u UTILIZATION_MONITORS]
+usage: colorization_demo.py [-h] -m MODEL [-d DEVICE] -i INPUT [--loop] [-o OUTPUT] [-limit OUTPUT_LIMIT] [--no_show] [-u UTILIZATION_MONITORS]

 Options:
   -h, --help            Help with the script.
   -m MODEL, --model MODEL
                         Required.
 Path to .xml file with pre-trained model.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify target device for infer: CPU, GPU,
-                        HDDL or MYRIAD.
-Default: CPU
+Specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>'
+                        format to specify MULTI plugin.
+Default is CPU
   -i INPUT, --input INPUT
                         Required.
 An input to process.
-The input must be a single image,
-                        a folder of images, video file or camera id.
+The input must be a single image, a folder of images, video file or camera id.
   --loop                Optional.
 Enable reading the input in a loop.
   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of the output file(s) to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
   --no_show             Optional.
 Don't show output.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.